xataio/client-ts/cli/README.md

 The Xata CLI authenticates with Xata using an environment variable called `XATA_API_KEY`, usually stored in a `.env` file in your project.
 If your project doesn't have one, running `xata auth login` will give you options to set one up.
 Specifically, you'll have these options:

-- **Create a new API Key** will open your browser and, when you're logged in to Xata, allow you to create a new [API key](https://docs.xata.io/concepts/api-keys) for use with the CLI.
+- **Create a new API Key**.
+This will open your browser and, when you're logged in to Xata, allow you to create a new [API key](https://docs.xata.io/concepts/api-keys) for use with the CLI.

-- **Use an existing API Key** will prompt for an existing key you have, which you can paste into your terminal.
+- **Use an existing API Key**.
+This will prompt for an existing key you have, which you can paste into your terminal.
 We recommend isolating keys per use-case, so creating a new one might be a good idea here.

 ## Initializing a Project